Graphic and fine artist, living and working in Belper, Derbyshire.

 Using mixed media design with collage and resin, based on a modern interpretation of 'pop art'.

-The ever changing, ever exploitative nature of the fashion and beauty industry perpetuates the negative effect on a woman’s self-esteem, body image, and perception of beauty.
+The exploitative nature of the fashion and beauty industry perpetuates a negative effect on a woman’s self-esteem, body image, and perception of beauty.
 By using upward comparisons, women are constantly comparing themselves to standards of beauty that society shows to them.

 “As a graphic designer Photoshop is a tool I use daily.
 The use of Photoshop to edit faces of models and celebrities in women’s magazines that promote beauty products has become the norm.
 As such I feel this sends out a negative message to women that: to be beautiful is to be flawless”.